DonnieData/surfs_up/README.md

 Based on the statisical overview of the data we see that:
 - There is a higher max temperature for the month of June than December.
 However with only a differnece of 2 degrees.
 - June also has a leading average temperature than December by 3 degrees.
+- June also has a higher minimum temperature by a small margin.

+From analyzing the spread of weather for this data, it is safe to say that while December is colder it is still possible to run a business focussed on outdoor activites in Hawaii even in colder months.

 ## Summary

+[query: count of temps higher than average for months]